Configuring a Logical Interface to Be Tracked for a VRRP Group

 A tracking event or a manual configuration change that occurs while the priority hold timer is on triggers a pending priority update.
 However, the current priority remains unchanged.

-This ensures that Junos OS does not initiate mastership elections every time a tracked interface flaps.
+This ensures that Junos OS does not initiate primary role elections every time a tracked interface flaps.

 When the priority hold time expires, the current priority inherits the value from the pending priority, and the pending priority ceases.